Stanisław Grzesiuk: Life

 After the outbreak of World War II he was arrested by the Germans in 1940 and sent to Germany as a slave worker.
 However, on 4 April of that year he was sent to Dachau concentration camp following an attempted escape.
 He was later transferred to Gusen I (Mauthausen) and would spend almost five years there until the camp's liberation by the American army.

 Liberated on 5 May 1945, he returned to Poland.
 Although he survived the Holocaust, his health never recovered and Grzesiuk suffered from serious tuberculosis, which eventually killed him.

 After the war, Grzesiuk started documenting his pre-war and wartime experiences.
-In 1958 he debuted with Pięć lat kacetu (Five Years in Concentration Camps), a striking description of his stay in Nazi Germany during the war.
-The following year he published Boso, ale w ostrogach (Barefoot but with spurs), a description of the pre-war life of Czerniaków, one of the most colorful boroughs of Warsaw.
+In 1958 he debuted with Pięć lat kacetu, a striking description of his stay in Nazi Germany during the war.
+The following year he published Boso, ale w ostrogach, a description of the pre-war life of Czerniaków, one of the most colorful boroughs of Warsaw.
 After its publication he became known as the chronicler of life of pre-war Warsaw in numerous songs, including the street ballads for which he became best known.
 Grzesiuk gained wide popularity as a singer during this period and played a prominent role in various Warsaw traditional-song groups, as a songwriter, singer and mandolin-banjo player.